 Like any expectant mother, Amanda was thrilled to be carrying her new baby.
 She enjoyed a perfectly healthy pregnancy, until her waters broke at just 19 weeks.

-When baby Rosie was born in September last year, her parents Joanne and Jonathan knew they would only have a short time to spend with her.
+When baby Rosie was born in September 2015, her parents Joanne and Jonathan knew they would only have a short time to spend with her.
 They came to Bluebell Wood after one-day-old Rosie had passed away, providing the family precious moments together that they will treasure forever.
-During Joanne’s pregnancy, the couple were given… Read more »
+During Joanne’s pregnancy, the couple were given the… Read more »

 Beautiful Ebony-Rose spent her last days at Bluebell Wood after suffering complications from the day she was born.
 Ebony-Rose’s mum, Lena, tells her story.